apluslms/grade-java/README.md

     Can replace `run.sh` in trivial cases.

     First, script compiles all `*.java` files from the current tree and /exercise, unless `-C` is provided.
-    If compilation failes, then no tests are run.
+    If compilation fails, then no tests are run.
     Second, script finds all files matching `*Test*.java` pattern from the current tree.
     Then, it runs all files that contain string `org.junit.Test` using `testcase` and `junit`.
     Testcase will give `points_per_test_class` many points per successful execution of junit.